 - Do not pile or store firewood or wood debris next to the house.

 - Inspect periodically to help ensure that termite colonies do not become established.

 How Will Green Wing Treat My Termite Problem?

 Our certified operators conduct a thorough inspection of your property.
 After we inspect, we will recommend a treatment plan specific to your situation, your structure’s construction, and the degree of infestation.
 At Green Wing, our experts are trained in the latest treatment techniques and use up-to-date equipment and environmentally-responsible materials to solve your problem.

 The Green Wing termite treatment uses the “Transfer Effect.”
-Once termites comes into contact with the treatment, the termites will transfer it to other termites within their colony.
+Once termites come into contact with the treatment, the termites will transfer it to other termites within their colony.
 Because this treatment is engineered to be slow-acting, termites have ample time to spread it throughout their entire termite population.
 This treatment eliminates the colony in 3 months or less – twice as fast as the best bait systems.